A conversation with my son Matthew, age 8:

 Not good, right?

-I’ve bounced around the various stages of grief, guilt, denial and anger, but mostly, I’m at acceptance and hope, and I appreciate the compassion from my children.
+I’ve bounced around the various stages of grief, guilt, denial and anger, but mostly, I’m at acceptance and hope.

 When I saw this graph, it took me back to anger and grief.